 A rare Hopi blanket, woven by Reuben Sequaptewa in the 1950’s.
 It comes with exceptional and very unique provenance as you can see by the photo of the note written by the original owner.
 It measures 58.5 by 36 inches. $3000.
 (SANTA FE).

 A Speakers mask, carved of alder by David Boxley.
 9.5 inches high. $1800.
 (SANTA FE)

 David Boxley is a Tsimshian carver from Metlakatla, Alaska.
 Born in 1952, he was raised by his grandparents.
 From them he learned many Tsimshian traditions including the language.
 After high school he attended Seattle Pacific University where he received a Bachelor of Science degree in 1974.
 He became a teacher and basketball coach.
 While teaching in Metlakatla in 1979 he began devoting considerable time to the study of traditional Tsimshian carving.

-In 1986 he made a major career decision to leave the security of teaching and to devote all of his energies toward carving and researching the legacy of Northwest Coast Indian art.
-He has become a nationally recognized artist.
+In 1986 he left teaching and to devote all of his energies toward carving and researching the legacy of Northwest Coast Indian art becoming a nationally recognized artist.